DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/DEVELOPMENT_MAINTENANCE.md

 This will deploy the following apps for testing:

-- Istio and Istio operator
+- Istio, Istio operator and Authservice
-- Authservice, Jaeger, Kiali, Monitoring (including Grafana) and optionally Keycloak, all with SSO enabled
+- Jaeger, Kiali and Monitoring (including Grafana), all with SSO enabled
+- Optionall Keycloak

 ## Validation/Testing Steps

-⚠️ For testing with a local keycloak instance, you will need to manually register or create an account as an admin before proceeding with the below tests.
+⚠️ For testing with a local Keycloak instance, you will need to manually register or create an account as an admin before proceeding with the below tests.
+For more info please reference the Keycloak [DEVELOPMENT_MAINTENANCE.md](https://repo1.dso.mil/big-bang/product/packages/keycloak/-/blob/main/docs/DEVELOPMENT_MAINTENANCE.md).

 1. Navigate to Jaeger (https://tracing.dev.bigbang.mil/) and validate you are prompted to login with SSO and that the login is successful.
 This verifies that Authservice is working as an Istio extension.
 1. Navigate to Prometheus (also uses Authservice) and validate that the Istio targets are up (under Status -> Targets).
 There should be targets for [istio-envoy](https://prometheus.dev.bigbang.mil/targets?search=&scrapePool=podMonitor%2Fmonitoring%2Fmonitoring-monitoring-kube-istio-envoy%2F0), [istio-operator](https://prometheus.dev.bigbang.mil/targets?search=&scrapePool=serviceMonitor%2Fmonitoring%2Fmonitoring-monitoring-kube-istio-operator%2F0) and [istio-pilot](https://prometheus.dev.bigbang.mil/targets?search=&scrapePool=serviceMonitor%2Fmonitoring%2Fmonitoring-monitoring-kube-istio-pilot%2F0).